Expert Panel Recommends Wider Use Of Daily Pill To Prevent HIV Infections

 "We've done a good job in medicine at being able to treat HIV, in the sense it's now become a chronic disease for most people ... but we still have a problem with new HIV infections," says John Epling, a physician and professor of family and community medicine at Virginia Tech and a member of the U.S. Preventive Services Task Force.
 The goal is to prevent these infections.

-There were more than 38,000 new HIV cases diagnosed in 2017, according to the CDC.
+More than 38,000 new HIV cases were diagnosed in the U.S. in 2017, according to the CDC.
 "So, we need for primary care clinicians to engage in offering PrEP to their high-risk patients," Epling says.

-The task force recommendation is published with a new review of the evidence, including an analysis of multiple studies evaluating the safety and effectiveness of PrEP.
+The task force's recommendation is published with a new review of the evidence, including an analysis of multiple studies evaluating the safety and effectiveness of PrEP.

-The studies found that most of the side effects, including gastrointestinal complaints and some nausea, were mild and reversible.
+The studies found that most side effects, including gastrointestinal complaints and some nausea, were mild and reversible.
 Another side effect in some people taking Truvada is elevated creatinine, a measure of kidney function, so patients on the drug are monitored periodically.

-The review finds that the therapy significantly reduces the risk of acquiring HIV infection compared to placebo, although effectiveness drops when people fail to take the pill daily
+The review finds that the therapy significantly reduces the risk of acquiring HIV infection compared with a placebo, although effectiveness drops when people fail to take the pill daily.

-"PrEP is highly effective at preventing HIV acquisition," Epling says, "if it's taken every, single day and condoms are used."
+"PrEP is highly effective at preventing HIV acquisition," Epling says, "if it's taken every single day and condoms are used."